Yashpandey4/CV_Core-Tech/README.md

 ### Curriculum Vitae of Pratyush Pandey, Sophomore, Dept of Electrical and Electronics Engineering, IIT Delhi

-Built with ♥ by Pratyush Pandey.
+Made with ♥ by Pratyush Pandey.